knjeru/gSchool_Exercises/_01_tools/README.md

 # Chapter 1: Tools
-The first step of becoming a web full-stack developer is learning the tools of our trade.
+The first step of becoming a full-stack developer is learning the tools of our trade.

 ## Objectives
 We've defined the following objectives: